-- Winter Covers – Ideal for a complete shutdown of your pool over the non-swimming season.
+- Winter covers – Ideal for a complete shutdown of your pool over the non-swimming season.
 As stated above, these usually double as safety covers.

 The cost between covers varies greatly between each individual pool.
 Factors such as size, material, style, heating and equipment will all contribute to the cost.
 Websites and brands, such as the ones mentioned in this guide, usually require information about your pool to generate a quote.
 Don’t forget that you also need to pay for a roller and installation, which will drive up the cost.
 Take note – a new cover can range anywhere between $60 for winter covers and solar ‘bubble’ blankets up to $10,000 for an automatic cover, roller and installation.

-Pool cover brands
+Best pool cover brands

 View this post on Instagram